mlcommons/ck/docs/index.rst

 .. epigraph::

-Collective Knowledge framework (CK) provides a common API with reusable automation actions to all software projects together with a database-like control for their individual components including algorithms, packages, data sets, models, and results.
+Collective Knowledge framework (CK) provides a common API to all software projects together with a database-like control and reusable automation actions for their individual components (algorithms, packages, data sets, models, scripts, results, and so on).
 The goal is to make it easier for researchers and practitioners to reuse best R&D practices and artifacts, assemble portable workflows, reproduce and compare research techniques, build upon them, and use them in production.
 See some real-world use cases from Arm, General Motors, IBM, MLPerf, RPi, and ACM at https://cKnowledge.org/partners.html.